-Resources to help you manage out-of-pocket expenses for LENVIMA®, including information about the Eisai Assistance Program and the LENVIMA® Patient Assistance Program.
+Resources to help patients manage out-of-pocket expenses for LENVIMA®, including information about the Eisai Assistance Program and the LENVIMA® Patient Assistance Program.

 With the LENVIMA® $0 Co-Pay Program, eligible commercially insured patients will pay as little as a $0 out-of-pocket for each prescription.
 Eisai will pay up to a maximum of $40,000 per year to assist with the out-of-pocket costs for LENVIMA®.
 Depending on the insurance plan, a patient could have additional financial responsibility for any amounts over Eisai’s maximum liability.

 The Eisai Assistance Program offers a number of services to provide information about access and reimbursement support, including

 prior authorization information